graphql/graphiql/docs/migration/graphiql-6.0.0.md

 ## What's deprecated, not removed

-The following are deprecated in `graphiql@6` but continue to work.
-No removal date is set.
+The following are deprecated in `graphiql@6`.
+They continue to work and might be removed in a future major version.

 | Deprecated                                       | Replacement       |
 | ------------------------------------------------ | ----------------- |